-As an esthetician, I get asked questions about skincare every day.
+As an esthetician, skincare questions are asked of me every day.
 I've compiled a list of my most-asked questions and will be presenting them in this multi-part series for you to learn more about your body's largest organ to help you make more informed decisions.

 Question: What's the most important part of a skincare routine?